-The drive from Johannesburg, South Africa to Ramsgate takes about 6-7 hours.
-It is a simple route once you find N3 going east out of Jo-burg.
-Stay on N3 until you get to Durban, then go south on N2.
+One of the best Ramsgate KZN things to do is the drive from Johannesburg.
+Indeed, it will give first time visitors a true taste of South Africa.
+The drive to Ramsgate takes about 6-7 hours, it is a simple route that only requires you to find N3 going east out of Jo-burg.
+Stay on N3 until you get to Durban (5.5 hours), then go south on N2.

-The Ramsgate to Durban distance is about 140 km, it takes about 1.5 hours.
+The Durban to Ramsgate distance is about 140 km, it takes about 1.5 hours.
 Just follow the signs and remember that in South Africa there are toll booths.
 You better have some rand with you or you will probably have to turn around and look for an ATM.

 Best Ramsgate KZN Things to Do